Climate

 03. The policy floor moved

-The work that would unlock the next stage of growth tends not to be a continuation of what the company has been doing.
-Building an offtake book has more in common with multi-year enterprise sales than with a fundraising road show, compressing time-to-energise pulls in regulatory and transmission specialists who do not always sit inside the company, and designing a financing structure that holds up to a regulatory reset means treating the policy stack as one input among several rather than the load-bearing one.
+The work that unlocks the next stage of growth is usually not just a continuation of what the company has already been doing.
+Building an offtake book has more in common with multi-year enterprise sales than with a fundraising road show.
+Compressing time-to-energise pulls in regulatory, transmission and infrastructure expertise that may not yet sit inside the company.
+Designing a financing structure that survives a policy reset means treating policy as one input among several, not as the foundation everything else depends on.

-Each of those is a serious organisational shift on its own, and together they tend to require the company to grow into something quite different from the venture-backed scale-up it was eighteen months earlier, while the existing team is still being judged on the older set of metrics.
+Each of those is an organisational shift.
+Together, they require the company to become something different from the venture-backed scale-up it was eighteen months earlier, while the existing team is still being judged on the older set of metrics.

 Where the work happens